-Testing for trends in flows indicated a significant decrease in flow to Baltic Proper (23% 1995 to 2021) and a significant increase in flow to Gulf of Finland (18% 1995-2021).
-These trends might have an impact on the trend evaluation in the waterborne inputs to the two sub-basins.
+Testing for trends in flows indicated a significant decrease in flow to Baltic Proper (25% 1995 to 2022) and a significant increase in flow to Gulf of Finland (16% 1995-2022).
+These trends might have an impact on the trend evaluation in the waterborne inputs to the two subbasins.

-Trend analysis of the normalized waterborne phosphorus inputs showed a significant decrease from 1995 to 2021 to the Baltic Sea and the seven basins (Results figures 2e,

-Results table 3 and Results table 4b).
-A breakpoint in the timeseries was identified for three basins: Danish Straits (2000), Gulf of Finland (2012) and Kattegat (2007).
-Only Danish Straits had significant reduction of 34% before the breakpoint (1995- 2000) and 16% after the breakpoint (2001-2021), and no trend for the remaining two basins.
-For Gulf of Finland and Kattegat there is a rather abrupt break point, resulting in markedly lower waterborne inputs after the breakpoint (48% for Gulf of Finland, and 15% for Kattegat).
-These abrupt jumps are often related to markedly improved wastewater treatment as occurred to Gulf of Finland around 2012, which is seen in Result Figure 3e as a marked reduction in direct point source inputs.
-From 1995 to 2021 the highest reduction in waterborne input was to Gulf of Finland (48%) and Danish Straits (42%), and the lowest reduction was found to Kattegat (15%) and Bothnian Bay (20%) (Results table 3 and result table 4b).
-The reduction to the Baltic Sea was 36%.
+Trend analysis of the normalized waterborne phosphorus inputs showed a significant decrease since the reference period to the Baltic Sea and the seven sub-basins (Results figures 2e, Results table 4 and Results table 6b).
+The highest reduction was to Gulf of Finland (49%) and Gulf of Riga (34%), and the lowest reduction was found to Kattegat (21%) and Bothnian Bay (17%).
+The reduction to the Baltic Sea was 33%.
+A breakpoint in the timeseries was identified for three basins: Danish Straits (2000), Bothnian Bay (2002) and Gulf of Finland (2012).
+Danish Straits (34%) and Bothnian Bay (14%) had significant reduction the breakpoints, and further had significant reduction after the breakpoints, 18% and 12%, respectively.
+For Gulf of Finland there is an abrupt breakpoint, resulting in markedly lower waterborne phosphorus inputs after the breakpoint (49% for Gulf of Finland).
+Abrupt jumps are often related to markedly improved wastewater treatment as occurred to Gulf of Finland around 2012, which is seen in Result Figure 3e as a marked reduction in direct point source inputs.

 Results figure 2a.
-Actual total air- and waterborne annual input of nitrogen (TN) to the Baltic Sea and subbasins from 1995 to 2021 (tonnes/y).
+Actual total air- and waterborne annual input of nitrogen (TN) to the Baltic Sea and subbasins from 1995 to 2022 (tonnes/y).
 The normalized total annual inputs of nitrogen are given as a black line.
 The trend line for normalized total nitrogen is given as a green line with markers.
 In cases when a break point divides the trend into two parts, the second part (called trend 2) is shown by a green line without marker.
-In cases with two breaks points the third part (called trend 3) is indicated as a green line.
+In cases with two breaks points the third part (called trend 3) is indicated as a purpleline.
 (Solid trend line shows statistically significant trend and dotted line no statistically significant trend).
-The MAI as adopted by the 2013 HELCOM Copenhagen Ministerial Meeting (HELCOM 2013a) is shown as the bold dotted blue li
+The MAI as adopted by the 2013 HELCOM Copenhagen Ministerial Meeting (HELCOM 2013a) is shown as the bold dotted blue line.

-$\textbf{Results figure 2b.} \ \text{As figure Result 2a but for phosphorus (TP)}.$
+Results figure 2b.
+As figure Result 2a but for phosphorus (TP).

 Results figure 2c.
-Actual annual airborne deposition of nitrogen (TN) to the Baltic Sea and sub-basins from 1995 to 2021 (tonnes/y).
+Actual annual airborne deposition of nitrogen (TN) to the Baltic Sea and sub-basins from 1995 to 2022 (tonnes/y).
 The normalized annual airborne deposition inputs of nitrogen are given as a black line.
 The trend line for normalized total nitrogen deposition is given as a green line with markers.
 In cases when a break point divides the trend into two parts, the second part (called trend 2) is shown by a green line without marker.
 In case with two or three break points divide the trend into three or four parts, respectively, the third and fourth part is shown as a green line with (different) markers.
 Solid trend line shows statistically significant trend and dotted line no statistically significant trend.